makelinux/errors_resolver/README.md

 This demo was tested on Ubuntu, where gcc-arm-linux-gnueabi and qemu-user are installed.

-## Demo for resolving not found commands in subroutine with helper /usr/lib/command-not-found
+## Demo of resolving error 'command not found'

+Helper /usr/lib/command-not-found resolves the error in interactive shell.
+To resolve errors in subroutine run:

 ./command-not-found-demo